Join our list

 Venice in One Day

 I have no doubt that someday Venice will call me back to its canals and dare me to lose myself for weeks at a time, but until then, it is one of my favorite destinations in Italy to make a one-day stop.
-I’m certainly not saying 12 hours on a sunny day exploring the many corners of Venice is enough to truly know or understand this unique city, but it will leave a tantalizing and long-lasting taste in your mouth that will keep you coming back for more.
+I’m certainly not saying 24 hours exploring the many corners of Venice is enough to truly know or understand this unique city, but it will leave a tantalizing and long-lasting taste in your mouth that will keep you coming back for more.

-Winetraveler Travel Tip: If traveling in the summer months, be sure to arrange for tickets at the Arena de Verona.
-The 2,000-year old Roman amphitheater offers nightly operatic performances which are nothing short of magical.
+Winetraveler Tip: Be sure to arrange for tickets at the Arena de Verona ahead of time with this Verona city pass.
+You’ll get free access to the city’s monuments and also access to the public transportation system.
+The 2,000-year-old Roman amphitheater offers nightly operatic performances which are nothing short of magical.
 Arrive early to claim your desired spot on the stone steps, sip a glass of wine and wonder at the architectural and historic marvel surrounding you.
-Afterwards, join the other hundreds of opera-goers on the beautiful Piazza dei Signori for dinner and revelry.
+Afterward, join the other hundreds of opera-goers on the beautiful Piazza dei Signori for dinner and revelry.

 Arrival in Venice